mckn1ght/BlackJack/README.md

    - Converted scoruri menu to setari
    - Butons will now make a sound when they are clicked
    - Multiple sounds have been added
+   - Playing card deck's color can now be changed in the settings menu
+   - Sound can now be turned on/off in the settings menu
 -------------------------------------------------------------------------------------------------------